Bachelor of Paramedic Science?

 - submit a valid Request for Commonwealth support and HECS‑HELP form by the census date (or earlier administrative date) to your university.

-What if you can’t go to university just yet?
+What if university isn’t an option just yet?

 Universities in Australia offering a Bachelor of Paramedic Science